 - Use Machine Catalog assignment to link to the WEM configuration set.

-- Add hosting connection to your Azure instance
+- Add a hosting connection to your Azure instance.

 - Using Azure Active Directory have users created to assign to Delivery Groups.

 - Authentication method set to Azure Active Directory in Citrix Cloud.
 If you plan to provision machines on on-premises hypervisors or if you want to use Active Directory as the identity provider in Workspace you will need a cloud connector and authentication set to Active Directory.

 Please note that all the above steps can be followed in a previous blog article created by my colleague Javier Lopez Santacruz: https://citrixie.wordpress.com/2022/06/06/citrix-modern-cloud-deployment-in-azure-pure-aad-mem-intune-and-non-domain-windows-10-11-desktop-connectorless-poc-configuration/

 Stand-alone WEM agent version 2126.96.36.199 or later.

 Currently, the ability to perform administrative tasks (such as refreshing the cache, resetting settings, and retrieving agent information) through the administration console is not supported for non-domain-joined agents.

 Non Domain joined VDA and Rendezvous V2 Protocol